History of Christ's Church

 This construction project was carried out under the direction of Pastor Lynn Howe, who was called to be the Senior Pastor in December of 1973.
 Pastor Lynn’s 42 years of faithful ministry to the congregation makes him the longest serving Pastor in the church’s history.
 In the fall of 2015, Lynn and Peggy Howe moved to Laramie, Wyoming to assume new ministry responsibilities.

 In October of 2017, the church congregation voted to operate under the new name of Christ’s Church of Billings.
-While we are committed to remaining an independent Baptist congregation in keeping with the church’s history and historic Baptist beliefs, the general consensus was that it was the right time to establish a renewed and clear sense of identity and purpose, as we desire to courageously walk into the future with Christ.
+While we are committed to remaining an unaffiliated Baptist congregation in keeping with the church’s history and historic Baptist beliefs, the general consensus was that it was the right time to establish a renewed and clear sense of identity and purpose, as we desire to courageously walk into the future with Christ.